metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 Tight ends have been fantastic blocking for the Eagles.

 Worth keeping an eye on Haason Reddick, Fletcher Cox, and Javon Hargrove.

+***

+## Bengals @ Titans

+Hayden Hurst has the potential to be a contributor on offense for the Bengals.

+Bud Dupree is a pass rusher worth keeping an eye on.

+Lots of stacked boxes working against Henry here.

+I'm noticing Bengals are having issues escaping negative game script, perhaps out of design.
+The team knows the Titans are deadly when rushing the passer and they can't afford to take too long in the pocket as routes develop.

+I'm telling you - Sam Hubbard and Trey Hendrickson both look impressive to me.